 At least 90% complete At least 60% complete Less than 60% complete

-To implement the Responsible Cocoa Beans Sourcing Policy, we succeeded in setting new KPIs and setting a direction for our efforts over the next 10 years.
+To implement the Responsible Cocoa Beans Sourcing Policy, in June 2020, we set KPIs and determined a direction for our efforts over the next 10 years.

 Blommer Chocolate Company (U.S.), which became a member of the Fuji Oil Group in 2019, played a major role in this.
-Even before the company joined our Group, it had begun planting trees through the World Cocoa Foundation's*1 Cocoa & Forests Initiative,*2 which helped us ensure smooth operations of activities.
+In its long history of supporting cocoa-producing regions, the company had taken the lead through the World Cocoa Foundation’s*1 Cocoa & Forests Initiative,*2 which helped us ensure smooth operations of activities.
 In addition, the company’s Sustainable OriginsTM program has been expanding through the years, with a new opening in Ghana in 2021.

 *1 Follow the link below to learn more about the World Cocoa Foundation.